tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-design-range-seek-tidesdb610-rocksdb1075.md

 3. Memory-resident indices reduce syscall overhead
 4. Atomic operations scale better than mutexes

-RocksDB's higher CPU usage likely comes from:
+RocksDB's higher CPU usage likely comes from
 - More cache misses -> more decompression
 - More index loads -> more syscalls
 - More lock contention -> more context switches